-All factory shipped furnaces are ready to operate between zero and 4999 ft. above sea level.
-For higher altitudes (between 5000 and 10,000 ft. above sea level), conversion can be achieved simply by adjusting the furnace manifold pressure as shown in Table 6.
+All factory shipped furnaces are ready to operate up to 4999 ft. above sea level.
+For higher altitudes (between 5000 and 10,000 ft. above sea level), conversion can be achieved simply by adjusting the furnace manifold pressure as shown in Table 5.